-A Year Of The Trump Presidency, In Tweets
+From 'Covfefe' To Slamming CNN: Trump's Year In Tweets

 4. Las Vegas shooting

-The mass shooting at a country music festival near the Las Vegas strip in October left 59 people dead and hundreds injured.
+The mass shooting at a country music festival near the Las Vegas Strip in October left 59 people dead and hundreds injured.
 The motive remains a mystery.
-Unlike with London, when Trump rapidly began tweeting about terrorism, his response to Las Vegas was measured and somber.
+Unlike with the London attacks, when Trump rapidly began tweeting about terrorism, his response to Las Vegas was measured and somber.

 My warmest condolences and sympathies to the victims and families of the terrible Las Vegas shooting.
 God bless you!— Donald J. Trump (@realDonaldTrump) October 2, 2017